SNO Payment mega-FAQ

 If a Satellite operator receives funds from users in STORJ, it is most convenient to be able to pay storage nodes in STORJ directly as well.
 Satellites are not in the position and do not have the capability to exchange tokens for other tokens; they need an exchange for this.
 Using just STORJ tokens for payment to SNOs and usage of the networks removes the steps of exchanging tokens for other value.

-How do I opt in to zkSync?
+How do I opt in to zkSync Era?

 What are the downsides of using zkSync?

-The other main downside of zkSync is that it also requires a relatively expensive Ethereum layer 1 transaction fee at the time tokens are withdrawn or sent back to layer 1.
+The main downside of zkSync is that it requires a relatively expensive Ethereum layer 1 transaction fee at the time tokens are withdrawn or sent back to layer 1.
 Several exchanges (such as OKEx and Binance) have announced support for zkSync which allows node operators to avoid these high costs.

 Why doesnā€™t STORJ use another blockchain? (wrapped tokens)